 Despite considerable effort to produce up to date information, no literature published by the company nor any other material that may be provided should be regarded as an infallible guide to the specifications available nor does it constitute an offer for sale of any particular product.

-Omega is a trademark of Calrec Audio Ltd. All other trade marks acknowledged.
+All trade marks acknowledged.

 © 2007 Calrec Audio Ltd. All Rights Reserved.